Not Just Sitting – the meditation inherent within yoga

 Creating familiarity with quiet and stillness

-When students are more accustomed to the inner quiet of stillness from meditation practices, they can meet such pauses with more familiarity and peace.
-They can develop the resources to be less likely to grasp at more activity and drop beneath frustrations towards more subtle practices.
+When we become more accustomed to the inner quiet of stillness from meditation practices, then we can meet such pauses with more familiarity and peace.
+That helps us meet all nature of human experiences with space and to develop the resources to stay with more difficult or disquieting feelings and sensations.
+This lays down the foundations to ease off grasping at more distraction or activity and drop beneath frustrations towards more subtle practices.

 Many routes to stillness…